pawks/COLAB/readme.md

 This directory contains the assignment files of the Computer Organisation lab & theory course in the Jan-May,2018 sem.
-The assignment questions can be found in the parent directory and the answers(labelled) in the respective directories.
+The assignment questions can be found in the readmeof the respective directories with answers.